grscheller/git-notes/notes/git-notes.md

    $ cd /home/grs/devel/someProject
    $ git remote add downstream /share/repos/ourProject.git
 ```
 Make sure your umask is set to `0007` so that all the files in
 ourProject.git get created with the necessary group rwx permissions for
 group access.
-If not, GIT will function, but with subtly bizzare
+If not, GIT will function, but with subtly bizarre
 behavior.
 The SGID bit is set on the directory so that all files will be
 in the repo group, not a user's default groups.